x87/scm.ts/README.md

 Customization methods can only be used before `.display()`.
 When `.display()` method is invoked it returns a new object with the following properties:

-* `.value` - a getter/setter for the counter.
+* `.value` - a getter/setter for the timer.
 Can be increased or decreased.
 Note that in each frame the game automatically updates the timer value.
 ```js
 timer.value += 1000;
 timer.value = 5000;